Curaleaf/data-validation/README.md

 ## What will functions output?

-If you are working on existing models and want to compare your changes in the development environment to that in the production environment, you can get metrics about the
+If you are working on existing models and want to compare your changes in the development environment to that of the production environment, you can get metrics about the
 1. Differences in shape for the two resulting tables
 2. Side-by-side descriptive statistics of the two tables